Skip to content

 OCTOBER 15, 2025

-As the Beltline continues to grow and expand, so does the long list of amazing businesses who find a home on and around the corridor.
-Among them are Black-owned businesses who are pushing the envelope and providing great service to all those who roam the Beltline, which makes them easy to support!
-The next time you’re on the Beltline, check out these amazing Black-owned businesses.
+As the Beltline continues to grow and expand, so too does the long list of amazing businesses that find a home on and around the corridor.

-Taking in the scenery of the Westside Trail has never been easier with the help of The BELT Hub!
-This electric bike store rents and repairs electrical bikes which make riding the trails that much smoother.
-The knowledgeable owners of The BELT Hub can help you with your e-bike needs, as their goal is to unite the city through mobility as well as shape the future of urban transportation.
-A product of the Beltline Ventures Accelerator, this business continues to thrive and serve the West Midtown area.
+Taking in the scenery of the Westside Trail has never been easier thanks to the team at The BELT Hub!
+This electric bike store rents and repairs e-bikes, which makes exploring the trail that much smoother.
+A former graduate of our Beltline Business Ventures accelerator program, this business continues to thrive and serve the West Midtown area.

-One Flew South is an Asian-Southern fusion restaurant which has been James Beard nominated—and a certified hit in Hartsfield-Jackson International Airport.
-Now a second location finds it home on the Eastside Trail.
+One Flew South is an Asian-Southern fusion restaurant that has been James Beard-nominated and is a certified hit in Hartsfield-Jackson International Airport.
+Now, a second location finds its home on the Eastside Trail.
 Whether you're stopping by for brunch, happy hour, or dinner, One Flew South’s menu is full of flavor and perfect for any occasion.
 This unique fusion restaurant has made waves in the culinary world and is another reason why the Beltline is known for its haute cuisine.

-When it comes to supporting Black-owned businesses, there is no better place to go then The Village Retail.
-Here you can find a selection of different Black-owned businesses that sell accessories, home decor, health and wellness products, clothing, beauty products, and more.
+When it comes to supporting Black-owned businesses, there is no better place to go than The Village Retail.
+Here you can find a selection of different Black-owned businesses that sell accessories, home decor, health and wellness products, clothing, beauty products, and more, all under one roof.
 Whatever you need, The Village Retail has a business to help.
 You can visit the Village Retail the next time you’re at Ponce City Market.

 Becoming a plant parent is easy with PinkPothos!
-Take a trip down near the Southwest Trail and support Lakeisha Jones’ houseplant retail store where you can find the perfect plant to complement your lifestyle.
-PinkPothos offers repotting services, home consultations, plant installation services, as well as house plant refreshing.
-This all-around plant service retailer does it all—making each house a home one plant at a time.
+Take a trip along the Southside Trail to Pittsburgh Yards® and support Lakeisha Jones’ houseplant retail store, where you can find the perfect plant to complement your lifestyle.
+PinkPothos offers repotting services, home consultations, plant installation services, and houseplant refreshing.
+This Beltline Marketplace graduate does it all—making each house a home, one plant at a time.

 SHARE: